leonVrashitov/autokraken/README.md

         cd /root/KRAKEN/autokraken/stage1/
 	./json0C $arfcn

+and take the chance to check that there is no hopping

-and find out about the SDCCH timeslot and subchannel to track
+Find out about the SDCCH timeslot and subchannel numbers to track

-	#./parse.py 0C $cfile.0C.json
+	#./parse.py 0C /root/capture/$arfcn.cfile.0C.json
-	./grabIA $arfcn
+	./jsonreader.py /root/capture/$arfcn.cfile.0C.json

 	slot=
 	sub=

-Extract dedicated control channel and look for idling frames around the Ciphering Mode Command.
+Extract dedicated control channel and look for idling frames or SI5,6 around the Ciphering Mode Command.
 It is necessary here to specify the subchannel so we won't get any irrelevant frames and bitstrings to crack later-on.

 	echo $arfcn $slot $sub
 	./jsonXS $arfcn $slot $sub

-If you don't find the CMC it might be because there's hopping going on.
-Look closer at the IA and hopping friends in SI1.

-Check that's A5/1 we've got here and not A5/3.
+and take the chance to check that we've got A5/1 here, not A5/3

 Now seek for idling frames around the Ciphering Mode Command

-	#./parse.py XS $cfile.${slot}S.json
+	#./parse.py XS /root/capture/$arfcn.cfile.${slot}S$sub.json
 	./grabCMC $arfcn $slot $sub

 	plainframe=

 Eventually send the bitstring file to the Kraken server.

-        scp ~/capture/$arfcn.cfile.${slot}S$sub kraken:~/capture/
+        scp /root/capture/$arfcn.cfile.${slot}S$sub kraken:/root/capture/

 ## Stage 1.5 - SI5 Timing Advance